sammcanany/clothing-store-ecommerce/PRODUCTION_READINESS_REVIEW.md

 Your e-commerce application has a solid foundation built on modern technologies (Medusa 2.11.3, Next.js 14, Stripe payments), but there are **critical security vulnerabilities** and production readiness issues that must be addressed before deploying to production.

-**Critical Risk Level: HIGH** - 8 critical issues, 12 high-priority issues, 9 medium-priority improvements
+**Critical Risk Level: HIGH** - 8 critical issues, 12 high-priority issues, 8 medium-priority improvements

+**✅ UPDATE**: Dependency vulnerabilities have been addressed via Dependabot security updates.

 ---